refractproject/rfcs/text/0000-add-hyperlinks.md

         - `rel` - Link relation of the link
         - `href` - Resolvable URL for the link

-The `rel` property MAY be any defined [link relation](http://www.iana.org/assignments/link-relations/link-relations.xhtml), a resolvable URL to documentation on the link relation, or defined in a `profile` link.
+The `rel` property SHOULD conform to [RFC 5988](https://tools.ietf.org/html/rfc5988).
+Link relations should be as registered or extension link relations, and MAY be defined in profile documents.

 ## Use Cases